Masters Degrees in Public Policy Offered in Boston, MA

 Founded in 1898, Northeastern University is located in the heart of Boston.
 The School of Public Policy and Urban Affairs is home to the Dukakis Center for Urban and Regional Policy as well as other research centers and institutes, such as the Community-Based Research Initiative and the Institute on Urban Health Research.

-An interdisciplinary program, the Master of Science (M.S.) in Law and Public Policy is offered through the School of Public Policy and Urban Affairs and the School of Law.
+An interdisciplinary program, the Juris Doctor/Master of Science (M.S.) in Law and Public Policy is offered through the School of Public Policy and Urban Affairs and the School of Law.
+It's designed specifically for law students.
 Students will select one of four areas of focus that include crime, law and justice, health policy, sustainability, climate change and the environment and urban policy.
 Program coursework includes such topics as policy and advocacy, public policy strategy, legal reasoning and statistical methods.